 The United Service Organizations Inc. (USO Show) is a nonprofit organization that provides programs, services and live entertainment to United States service members and their families.
 Since 1941, it has worked in partnership with the Department of Defense (DoD), relying heavily on private contributions and on funds, goods, and services from various corporate and individual donors.
 Although congressionally chartered, it is not a government agency.
 The USO operates 160 centers worldwide.
 During World War II, the USO became the G.I.s "home away from home" and began a tradition of entertaining the troops that continues today.
 Involvement in the USO was one of the many ways in which the nation had come together to support the war effort, with nearly 1.5 million Americans having volunteered their services in some way.
 After it was disbanded in 1947, it was revived in 1950 for the Korean War, after which it also provided peacetime services.
 During the Vietnam War, USOs were sometimes located in combat zones.
 The organization became particularly famous for its live performances called Camp Shows, through which the entertainment industry helped boost the morale of its servicemen and women.
 Hollywood in general was eager to show its patriotism, and many famous celebrities joined the ranks of USO entertainers.
 They entertained in military bases at home and overseas, sometimes placing their own lives in danger, by traveling or performing under hazardous conditions.

-Highest paying job titles at United Service Organizations, Inc include Development Director, Regional Account Manager, and Accounting Manager
+Highest paying job titles at United Service Organizations, Inc include Development Director, Executive Director, and Data Center Manager